 Most representations of things can be drawn by adding simple elements together.
 Start with a line, a dot, a circle, a triangle and a square.
 Practice writing the things that are most common in your line of business.
 Practice a lot and you will make an impression!
 This is a page from my notebook where I practice drawing simple objects.
 I sometimes invent my own but often use my reference literature as a start.

-Draw nine things connected to your work.
-If you have to write a description you probably have not found the essential part that makes a thing easy to recognize.
+probably have not found the essential part that makes a thing easy to recognize.
 Use the five basic elements and add some detail where it makes sense.

-Draw nine things in your home
+Draw nine things in your hor ne.